briansunter/graph/site/src/content/logseq/five-minute-journal.md

 #### What Am I Worried About?

 I tend to worry about things, but writing down what I’m concerned about or problem areas in my life helps me stop ruminating or thinking about it throughout the day.
 Usually, the time you recognize a problem isn’t the best time to solve it.
-King I will return and create an action plan prevents me from having intrusive thoughts during the day.
+Knowing I will return and create an action plan prevents me from having intrusive thoughts during the day.
 Over time, you can look at all these entries to see if there are any common themes.
 Looking back on things you were worried about that turned out not to be a big deal helps you feel better.

 ### Extra Journaling